-At Gregory A. Williams, DMD our team is gearing up to celebrate one of our favorite holidays – National Toothbrush Day on June 26.
+At Premier Dental & Implants our team is gearing up to celebrate one of our favorite holidays – National Toothbrush Day on June 26.
 One of our favorite ways to mark the occasion is with a new brush.
 If you’ve never had an electric toothbrush, now is a great time to consider one!

 We like electric brushes for several reasons:

 - They apply more consistent, even pressure than a manual toothbrush

 - Some have features to help you improve your brushing technique

 - Brushes with timers can help you get in the recommended two minutes of brushing